 One thing that I noticed when watching the first disc of this DVD was that if I tried to skip over the annoying promo for Super Sonico The Animation at the beginning of the disc, the subtitles refused to display when I watched the episodes.
 I don’t know if this is simply a quirk of my particular Blu-ray player, or if there was something screwy with Sentai’s mastering for this release.

 However, I was impressed by the extras that appeared on this set, because it wasn’t simply the bare bones extras I’ve come to expect from Sentai Filmworks.
 There are extras included on both discs of the set.
 Both discs include a feature labeled as “Kaori’s Journal.”
-There are a total of twelve of this roughly two-minute segments, which share some of Kaori’s journal entries (with one of them actually being an entry in a journal being kept by Hase).
+There are a total of 12 of these roughly two-minute segments, which share some of Kaori’s journal entries (with one of them actually being an entry in a journal being kept by Hase).
 These were special shorts that were included with the Japanese DVD and Blu-ray releases of One Week Friends.
-They utilize footage from the series showing what’s being talked about on the left-hand page, which the right-hand page has text appearing on it to represent the journal entry for that day.
+They utilize footage from the series showing what’s being talked about on the left-hand page, and the right-hand page has text appearing on it to represent the journal entry for that day.
 I was a little disappointed that these were basically recaps of what we saw in the episodes.
 I was hoping these would help to expand Kaori as a character.
 Even though I was a little disappointed in these, I’m still glad to see that Sentai decided to include these on their release of One Week Friends.
 The first disc also includes the typical textless opening, textless closing, and trailers for other Sentai Filmworks releases.

 In addition to the Kaori’s Journal segments, the second disc also includes Japanese promo spots for the series.
 There are a total of four promotional spots included, and each one tends to run about 40 to 50 seconds in length.
 Again, I was glad to see that Sentai Filmworks included these.